backmind/Valencia-BFN/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.